HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_TC1_Post.md

 </div>

 In the second figure, the Tecplot color map is provided as [cfmap_tecplot.map](https://aiaa-hlpw.org/assets/HLPW6/tc1/cfmap_tecplot.map), and the table below.
-The recommended range (shown in the figure) is 0 to 0.015, step 0.001 (banded).
-In the Cf plot, the "lighting" has been turned off; this reduces the 3-dimensional appearance of the objects, but it improves the interpretability of the colors.
-If everyone removes lighting and follows the color scheme and range detailed here, then the resulting CFD plots should be reasonably easy to compare directly with one another.
+The range is 0 to 0.015, step 0.001 (banded).
+In the Cf plots, the "lighting" should be turned off.

 | LEVEL |	R   |	G   |	B   |
 | ----- | --- | --- | --- |